 Thanks to developments in modern-day medicine, there are plenty of aids and tools out there that can make your life easier as a diabetic.
 Making the most of these aids will help to minimize your symptoms and support your body as much as possible.

-If you struggle with poor circulation and swelling secondary to your diabetes, you can use and compression stockings to improve blood flow to your extremities.
+If you struggle with poor circulation and swelling secondary to your diabetes, you can use shoes with arch support and compression stockings to improve blood flow to your extremities.

 You can also invest in technologies that make monitoring your blood glucose levels easier, such as glucose monitors and test strips.